justsaumit/justsaumit/README.md

 ### 👋 Hi, my name is Saumit

 - 😁 I am a free, libre and open source software enthusiast whos passionate about computer science and technology.
-- 🧐I have keen interest in CTF🏴󠁢󠁳󠁢󠁹󠁿🏁 challenges, the inner workngs of security systems✍️ and networking🌐; learning why & how they're more secure🔒 than their predecessors and how can they be made less prone to vulnerabilities🔐 and IoT via Arduino microcontrollers and Raspberry Pi projects🍓
+- 🧐I have keen interest in the inner workngs of security systems✍️ and networking🌐; learning why & how they're more secure🔒 than their predecessors and how can they be made less prone to vulnerabilities🔐

 - 🌱 I’m currently learning:
   - Development in C, Python and Rust👨‍💻.